 Prior work has associated the $L \to \infty$ limit with the Neural ODE model, but establishing this connection rigorously requires highly specific weight-tied initializations, which differ from practical setups~\citep{avelin2021neural, marion2023implicit}.
 Another line of work combines the large-depth ($L \to \infty$) and large-width ($M \to \infty$) limits for randomly initialized ResNets, and shows that the asymptotic dynamics is that of a \emph{Mean-Field Neural ODE}~\citep{lu2020mean}, with an approximation rate $O_D\big(\frac{1}{L} + \frac{1}{\sqrt{M}}\big)$~\citep{ding2022overparameterization}.
 However, taking $M \to \infty$ with $D$ fixed departs significantly from practice, where $M$ is typically comparable to $D$, so it is a priori unclear whether this limit bears any connection with practical setups.

-In this paper, we show that this limit in fact faithfully models practical architectures, because it arises as $L \to \infty$ \emph{regardless} of how $M$ scales.
+In this paper, we show that this infinite width-and-depth limit in fact faithfully models practical architectures, because it arises as $L \to \infty$ \emph{regardless} of how $M$ scales.
 Unlike prior works, we exhibit the central role of the interaction between hidden width $M$ and depth $L$ towards approximating the limit.
-We obtain an error bound that is the sum of a ``depth-discretization'' error in $O(1/L)$---the usual error of the Euler method---and a novel ``sampling error'' that follows the Monte-Carlo rate in $O_D(\alpha/\sqrt{ML})$ with \emph{effective width} $LM$ where $\alpha$ is a variance term that depends on the choice of HP scaling.
-The convergence of the trained ResNet to the infinite width and depth model is illustrated on Figure~\ref{fig:cover} in a setting where the hidden width is $M=1$.
-The convergence rates shown on Figure~\ref{fig:experiment1} (see Figure~\ref{fig:experiment-D} for the dependency in $D$).
+We obtain an error bound that is the sum of a ``depth-discretization'' error in $O(1/L)$---the usual error of the Euler method---and a novel ``sampling error'' that follows the Monte-Carlo rate $O_D(\alpha/\sqrt{ML})$ with \emph{effective width} $ML$ where $\alpha$ is a variance term that depends on the choice of HP scaling.
+The convergence of the trained ResNet to the infinite width-and-depth model is illustrated on Figure~\ref{fig:cover} in a setting where the hidden width is $M=1$.
+The convergence rates are shown on Figure~\ref{fig:experiment1} (see Figure~\ref{fig:experiment-D} for the dependency in $D$).

 From a mathematical standpoint, our key insights to obtain these estimates are: (i) due to random initialization, the forward and backward passes through a ResNet behave as stochastic approximations of certain mean ODEs, and (ii) by propagation of chaos—i.e., asymptotic independence of the units—this behavior is preserved throughout training.
 To reflect this interpretation and highlight that the limit does not require $M\to \infty$ (in fact, our viewpoint also applies to well-studied architectures with a single weight matrix per block where $M=1$), we propose to name it the \emph{Neural Mean ODE}, a name inspired by the stochastic approximation literature~\citep{kushner2003stochastic, benaim2006dynamics}.